 Observations taken at the visit inform us of your child’s current stage of development and help us prepare for their first day with us.
 Although our staff team know all the children individually, your child will be allocated a Key Person ensuring that your child feels secure and happy whilst they are with us.

 Our staff will happily discuss your child’s progress with you when you bring or collect them from the Day Care.
-You may also arrange to speak to Jo, Rosemary or Lauren via the telephone or meeting if you would like.
+You may also arrange to speak to the Manager via the telephone or meeting if you would like.

 The observations taken of your child will be collated in a learning journal which we would be delighted to share with you.
 We very much encourage you to contribute to it by uploading pictures of any fun things you have done with your child.

 We hold formal consultations during the year where your child’s key person will inform you of your child’s progress.
 There may also be a variety of meetings with other professionals where we will review your child’s progress and discuss any provision and support you receive.